-They have a section of their website where people can send letters to the editor.
+Most online newspapers and magazines have a section of their website where people can send letters to the editor.
 Different news websites have different rules about letters to the editor.

 For example, one site might only take letters to the editor that are less than 500 words.